ryanslikesocool/TextureTools/README.md

 - Import into Plugins

 ## Why?
 It's 2021.
 Computer graphics have been around for a few decades now and I still haven't seen anything that generates *good* gradients.
-Most graphics applications (Photoshop, Sketch, etc) think they know what I want and compress certin textures on export, so there's a bit of noise and whatnot.
+Most graphics applications (Photoshop, Sketch, etc) think they know what I want and compress certin textures on export, so there tends to be artifacts.
 No compression here!

 ## Usage
 Use to create high-quality textures for use in projects.
-Windows can be found in the menu bar under `Tools/ifelse/TextureTools`
+Texture assets can be found in the menu bar under `Assets/Create/Developed With Love/TextureTools`

-## Noise Tool (`Tools/ifelse/TextureTools/Noise Creator`)
+## Noise Tool (`Assets/Create/Developed With Love/TextureTools/Noise Texture`)
 The Noise Tool can generate 2D and 3D noise textures with multiple configurable options.\
 ![Noise Tool sample image](images~/noiseSample.jpg)
 - Dimensionality: is the result texture 2D or 3D?